sjanel/coincenter/README.md

 ### Format

-#### Unique command
+#### Simple usage

 `coincenter` is a command line tool with ergonomic and easy to remember option schema.
 You will usually provide this kind of input:

 - Command name, without hyphen (check what are the available ones with `help`)
 - Followed by either:
-  - Nothing, meaning that command will be applied globally
+  - Nothing, meaning that command will be applied globally, when applicable
   - Amount with currency or any currency, separated by dash to specify pairs, or source - destination
   - Comma separated list of exchanges (all are considered if not provided)